bardyaxy/Restaurants-/README.md

 restaurant and uses `rapidfuzz.fuzz.ratio` to compare the Yelp business name to the Google name.
 The highest scoring candidate above 70 is applied; otherwise the row remains unchanged and is marked as `FAIL`.

+Each matched Yelp business includes a list of food categories.
+Their aliases (e.g. `pizza`, `italian`) are written to the `yelp_cuisines` column as a comma‑separated string, with the first alias stored separately as `yelp_primary_cuisine`.

 ## Tests